LOVELY (Celhaus Love Every Living Thing) CGCA, ATD, THDN, PTN, PTA, PTS, PTM, PTE, AE, NC, AV

 Samuel Taylor Coleridge

 When I finally gave in and decided I’d better keep her since she has incredibly nice drives and is so athletic, I then had to come up with a name for her.
 I kept mentally reciting the top poem every time I thought about a registered name.
-I really wanted to register her as Celhaus Love All Creatures Great And Small, from the people.
+I really wanted to register her as Celhaus Love All Creatures Great And Small, from the poem.
 I could do it with AKC, but UKC (United Kennel Club, which is the venue for competing in nosework) will only allow 30 letters.
 I finally settled on Celhaus Love Every Living Thing.
 The first poem was used by James Herriot to name his series of books about his adventures as a veterinarian, books I love and have read over and over.
 All Creatures Great and Small was his first book.
 The succeeding books each bore the name of another phrase of the poem.
 His fifth and last book was Every Living Thing, so at least Lovely’s name fits the theme I wanted to use.

 Lovely is 6th generation of my female line and could be considered a sister to Mercy, since she shares the same sire and the girls’ mothers were litter sisters.
 The only difference in the pedigree is the mother name.
 She is also almost identical in looks so once she’s grown I’m sure I’ll have a hard time telling the two apart.
 Her eyes are slightly darker and ears slightly larger, but otherwise they could be twins.
 It will be fun watching for similarities and differences as they grow up, train and eventually produce pups.